 How Should Salmon be Cooked?

 - There are SO many ways to cook salmon!
-I have recipes for cooking salmon on a grill, in the oven, and on the stove.
+I have recipes for cooking salmon on a grill, in the oven, on the stove, and in the air fryer.

 - See the recipes below to find your favorite preparation!